metalama/Metalama.Documentation/content/conceptual/introspection/linqpad.md

     > [!NOTE]
     > If your projects target multiple frameworks, the same declarations will appear multiple times in the queries -- once per target framework.

-* The <xref:Metalama.Framework.Workspaces.IProjectSet.TransformedCode?text=workspace.TransformedCode> object represents the code _after_ Metalama is executed, typically with introduced declarations.
+* The <xref:Metalama.Framework.Introspection.IIntrospectionCompilationResult.TransformedCode?text=workspace.TransformedCode> object represents the code _after_ Metalama is executed, typically with introduced declarations.

 * The <xref:Metalama.Framework.Introspection.IIntrospectionCompilationDetails.Diagnostics?text=workspace.Diagnostics> collection lists errors, warnings, and other messages reported by the C# compiler, Metalama, or any aspect.